"Stories Fantastic and Odd",

-In 2017 Melissa was invited by Professor Jason McElligott to create an exhibition centered on the team of storytelling.
+Melissa Ellis is an Irish Artist who lives in Dublin.
+In 2017 Melissa was invited by Professor Jason McElligott to create an exhibition centered on the theme of storytelling.
 This work is currently hanging in the world renowned Marsh`s Library in Dublin.
-This exhibition is Melissa first solo show and it was featured in the Irish Arts review and Culture file for Lyric FM.
+This exhibition is Melissa first solo show and it was featured in the Irish Arts review, and Culture file for Lyric FM.

 "When I was a child, I found great happiness in magical and fantastical story books with beautiful illustrated pictures.
 Things read to us by grandmothers from raggedy books left over from their own childhood which were often older, darker and more intense, slightly strange and definitely quirky.
 I have used these stories as my inspiration for this exhibition and drawing from nature underpin my work with colour."
 She blends elements of reality and fantasy to create her subject matter.